KaiZTeh/KaiZTeh.github.io/content/event/eurocim2025/index.md

   postcode:
   country: Belgium

-summary: We will present causal interpretations of anterial graphs, a class of graphs which generalises common causal graphs such as DAGs, chain graphs and ancestral graphs.
+summary: We present causal interpretations of anterial graphs, a class of graphs which generalises common causal graphs such as DAGs, chain graphs and ancestral graphs.
-abstract: 'We will present causal interpretations of anterial graphs, a class of graphs which generalises common causal graphs such as DAGs, chain graphs and ancestral graphs.
+abstract: 'We present causal interpretations of anterial graphs, a class of graphs which generalises common causal graphs such as DAGs, chain graphs and ancestral graphs.
 Poster related to the talk attached (Presented at [**UCL Poster Session**](https://tsoo-math.github.io/ucl2/grst/2025-poster.html)).'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.